• Home

 It has been estimated that between 70% and 90% of hydraulic system failures are the result of contamination.
 Filters, properly selected and maintained, will prevent contaminates from damaging hydraulic components and enable the system to run cooler, quieter, and longer.
 Filters may be located in the suction filter, pressure, or return line.
 The more common on-highway vocational trucks typically use return line filters, although the type of filter and location will be determined by the hydraulic component system.

-With various types, sizes, and ways contamination can get into the system, it’s important to be cognizant of the system as a whole and to take care of it.
+With various types, sizes, and ways contamination can get into the system, it’s important to be aware of the system as a whole and to take care of it.

 RELATED ARTICLES: